cedadev/jasmin-workshop/exercises/ex05/README.md

 ### Scenario

-Having established (in exercise 4) that I can extract the total cloud cover (`TCC`) variable from a single ERA-Interim file I now wish to extract that data from an entire month.
+Having established (in [exercise 04](../ex04)) that I can extract the total cloud cover (`TCC`) variable from a single ERA-Interim file I now wish to extract that data from an entire month.
 I will write some simple scripts to batch up separate processes that run CDO to extract the `TCC` variable from a series of ERA-Interim files.
 Each run of the script will loop through 4 x 6-hourly files for one day.
 I will run it 30 times, once for each day in September 2018.
 Each run will be submitted to the LOTUS cluster.

 ### Objectives